okx/okexchain-docs/smart-contracts/deployment/truffle.md

 ```
 > Remember your address, transaction_hash and other details provided would differ, Above is just to provide an idea of structure.

 Congratulations!
-You have successfully deployed KIP20 Smart Contract.
-Now you can interact with the Smart Contract.
+You have successfully deployed KIP20 smart contract.
+Now you can interact with the smart contract.
 You can check the deployment status here: [https://www.okx.com/explorer/](https://www.okx.com/explorer/) or [https://www.okx.com/explorer/oktc-test](https://www.okx.com/explorer/oktc-test)